Starwhooper/RPi-status-via-luma/README.md

 install all needed packages to prepare the software environtent of your Raspberry Pi:

 ### enable SPI or I2C
-(choose one of the two interfaces in depends of the interface of your display) since Bookworm is not more possible, to enable SPI or I2C Support vie command line.
-Thats means, is needed to start
+Choose one of the two interfaces in depends of the interface of your display.
+If you have no clue, check out below the chapter about Hardware->Display to know which one you need.
+Since Bookworm is not more possible, to enable SPI or I2C Support via command line.
+Thats means since Debian 12.0, is needed to start
 ```bash
 sudo raspi-config
 ```